rkaranam/nexmo-developer/_documentation/conversation/concepts/event.md

 ---
 title: Events
-description: Introduction to the concept of Events in Stitch.
+description: Introduction to the concept of Events.
-navigation_weight: 7
 ---

 # Events

-Stitch is event driven.
+Conversations are event driven.
 When key activities occur an event is generated, which can be handled by the application.
 For example when a User joins a Conversation a `member:joined` event is fired.
 Other events include `member:left`, and `member:invited`.